 This frequency works well because it’s regular enough to stay in touch, but not so frequent that it feels intrusive.

 Most, though not all subscription models work on an annual renewal basis.
 They rarely go beyond a year, but usually offer an easy option to renew.

 So far we’ve covered the benefits subscription models offer customers.
 And we’ve covered how to create them through your e-Commerce planning process.
 But once you launch your model, how do you make sure it does what it needs to?
 What are the key success factors?

 Solve customer needs

-Solving customer needs sounds obvious, doesn’t it?
+Solving customer needs sounds obvious, right?

 But subscription models only work if they give the customer something they need.

 The benefit – value, convenience or discovery – has to be worth it for the customer.
-Your model has to offer more benefit than a one-off purchase.
+Your model has to offer more benefits than a one-off purchase.
 It has to be better than what’s already out there.

 Competitive strategy and position

 Go beyond optimising the transaction.
 Anyone can do that.
 Connect with customers in a way which goes beyond the transaction.